+- Staff Grievance

-- Staff Grievance and Disciplinary Policy
+- Staff Disciplinary Policy

 - Whistle Blowing Policy

 - Code of Conduct

-- Keeping Children Safe in Education 2021(part 4)
+- Keeping Children Safe in Education 2022 (part 4)

-- 6.4.2 Upon receipt of the allegation, the recipient will make a written record of the allegation using the informant's words using the cause for concern system. - 6.4.3 If the concerns are about the Head of Education (DSL), then the Chief Executive Officer and the Chair of Governors and the Lead Governor for Safeguarding should be contacted. - 6.4.4 The procedures for dealing with allegations need to be applied with common sense and professional judgement.
-Many cases may well either not meet the criteria in 5.10.2 or may do so without warranting consideration of either a police investigation or enquiries by local authority children's social care services.
+Upon receipt of the allegation, the recipient will make a written record of the allegation using the informant's words using the cause for concern system.

+If the concerns are about the Head Teacher (DSL), then the Chief Executive Officer and the Chair of Governors and the Lead Governor for Safeguarding should be contacted.

+The procedures for dealing with allegations need to be applied with common sense and professional judgement.
+Many cases may well either not meet the criteria or may do so without warranting consideration of either a police investigation or enquiries by local authority children's social care services.
 In these case, company procedures should be followed to resolve cases without delay.

 In any such other case or where it is not clear, immediate contact with the Local Authority Designated Officer (LADO) will be made.
 The initial discussions with the LADO will consider the nature of the allegation and the course of action.
 Initial Considerations.
 Discussions with the LADO will conclude:

-- What further information is required - Whether any immediate action needs to be taken to protect students. - When and what parents should be told. - What should be said to the adult facing the allegation - Whether suspending the member of staff is required. - 6.4.5 Suspension should not be an automatic response.
-Suspension should only be considered where: - Children are at risk of serious harm. - Where the concern is so serious it would result in immediate dismissal.
+- What further information is required - Whether any immediate action needs to be taken to protect students. - When and what parents should be told. - What should be said to the adult facing the allegation - Whether suspending the member of staff is required.

+Suspension should not be an automatic response.
+Suspension should only be considered where:

+- Children are at risk of serious harm. - Where the concern is so serious it would result in immediate dismissal.